prithugoswami/personal-website/content/posts/debugging-dwm.md

 1306            c = ecalloc(1, sizeof(Client));
 (gdb) n
 ```
 The second breakpoint is hit when I run `eog ~/pictures/somepic.jpg &`.
-This is when the image viwer window is created.
+This is when the image viewer window is created.
 The first line (1306) simply allocates space for the new client.
 ```
 (gdb) display c->name
 1: c->name = '\000' <repeats 255 times>